pocamin/akka-pony/README.md

 > Obviously Pony is slower than Akka.
 Akka is also slower than old synchronization mechanism in certain cases
 >
-> We are choosing actor-based architecture for case where the abstraction is more important than the potential
+> You are choosing actor-based architecture for case where the abstraction is more important than the potential
 > performance impact
 >
 > The same applies to akka-pony, if your system would handle less than 1 million messages per seconds akka pony